-The College has been the Ireland’s national seminary in Rome since 1628.
+The College has been Ireland’s national seminary in Rome since 1628.
 Villa Irlanda is located in the grounds of the Irish College.
-The monument to Daniel O’Connell and the College chapel dedicated to All the Saints of Ireland, containing mosaics by Marko Rupnik, are worthy of particular mention.
+The monument to Daniel O’Connell and College’s chapel, dedicated to All the Saints of Ireland, containing mosaics by Marko Rupnik, are worthy of particular mention.

 Palazzo di Propaganda Fide

 The palace is located in Piazza di Spagna, designed by Gian Lorenzo Bernini, then Francesco Borromini.
 Since 1626, it has housed the Congregation for the Evangelization of Peoples and since 1929 is an extraterritorial property of the Holy See.
 St Oliver Plunkett was a Professor in the original College of Propaganda.

 Gioacchino ai Prati Castello

 It’s located in Piazza dei Queriti 17 and is a church in Rome dedicated to Saint Joachim, the father of Mary, mother of Jesus.
 Construction began in 1891 and the building was opened in 1898.
 It was consecrated on 6 June 1911 by Cardinal Pietro Respighi.
 Pope John XXIII made it as a cardinal’s titular church in 1960.

 Located in Piazza S. Pietro in Montorio, 2 is the Franciscan Church on the Janiculum where the seventeenth century Ulster Earls, O’Neill and O’Donnell and members of their families and followers are buried.
 Earls’ tomb stones are on the left of the nave immediately before the principal altar.
 This Church is located near to what was once believed to the the site of the martydom of St Peter and it was Cardinal Paul Cullen’s titular church.

 Santo Stefano Rotondo